 - Use the right-click menu on the Source Browser to zoom to base classes.
 In general, right-clicking will bring up menus specific to the tool being clicked on.

 - Related to the Source Browser is the auto-completion capability in Wing's source editor.
 Try typing in one of the PyQt source files and you will see the auto-completer appear.
 Tab completes the currently selected item, but you can set the Completion Keys preference to also complete when the Enter key is pressed.
-See the Wing IDE Quickstart Guide for information on this and other commonly used preferences.
+See the Quickstart Guide for information on this and other commonly used preferences.

 - See also the Source Assistant tool in the Tools menu.
 This provides additional information about source constructs in the active source editor as the insertion cursor or selection is moved around.
 Note that this tool is also integrated with the source browser, and with the auto-completer in the editor, Python Shell, and Debug Probe (in Wing Pro).

 Wing doesn't currently include a GUI builder for PyQt but it can be used with an external GUI builder.
 Wing will automatically reload files that are written by the GUI builder, making for a fairly seamless integration.

 A Caveat: Because Python lends itself so well to writing data-driven code, you may want to reconsider using a GUI builder for some tasks.
 In many cases, Python's introspection features make it possible to write generic GUI code that you can use to build user interfaces on the fly based on models of your data and your application.
 This can be much more efficient than using a GUI builder to craft individual menus and dialogs by hand.
 In general model-driven GUIs also tend to be more maintainable, and the Qt widget set was designed specifically to make hand-coding easy.

 Wing provides many other options and tools.
 For more information: